Amol: History

-Pre-Islamic
+Pre-Islamic era

-Ammianus Marcellinus says the name the Amol city is derived from the people Amard.
+According to the city government, the name is derived from Amardi, a tribe mentioned by the Roman historian Ammianus Marcellinus.

-In fact, Amol is one of the most ancient cities of Iran.
+Amol is one of the most ancient cities of Iran.
 A number of historians and geographers believe it was established in the 1st millennium BC.
-Some historians have attributed the rise of the city during Tahmuras.
+Some historians have attributed the birth of the city during the reign of the mythological king Tahmuras.